blubin/Adaptive-Price-CA/README.md

 directory of the
 repository.
-In this phase, we run a set of experiments, each focusing on a different aspect of the proposed mechanism, including the core behavior, and specialized experiemnts on strategic behavior and on price trajectories.
-Each of these experiments invoves running multiple mechanisms (not just the mechanism being evalauted, but also benchmark mechanisms as well) across hundreds of instances drawn from several domains.
-Consequently, running the experiments takes months of compute time on a highend workstation, or access to grid infrastructure.
-Running the full experiments also requires configuration and access to the [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) solver, though individual auction instances can typically be run with an opensource solver.
+In this phase, we run a set of experiments, each focusing on a different aspect of the proposed mechanism, including the core behavior, and specialized experiments on strategic behavior and on price trajectories.
+Each of these experiments involves running multiple mechanisms (not just the mechanism being evaluated, but also benchmark mechanisms as well) across hundreds of instances drawn from several domains.
+Consequently, running the experiments takes months of compute time on a high-end workstation, or access to grid infrastructure.
+Reproducing the results in the paper as faithfully as possible requires configuration and access to the [CPLEX](https://www.ibm.com/products/ilog-cplex-optimization-studio) solver, though individual auction instances can typically be run with an open source solver.

 The input to this phase is data from domain generators from the literature (e.g. CATS and QuadraticValuation).
 We include both the